 Admittance into any course is not guaranteed.
 All courses are subject to availability.

 Most schools/departments do not allow students to cross-register until the first week of classes.

 Schools and departments all have their own cross registration processes.
 Please review the links and information below.
 For schools/departments not listed, review each individual website and, if needed, reach out to their student affairs office to inquire about their cross registration options and processes.

 - Most courses have a prerequisite of Capital Markets “FINC B8306/ MATH G4076” or “waiver exam”.

 - Email email@example.com.

-- Non-Data Science students will be able to register/join a waitlist via SSOL the week prior to the semester.
+- Non-Data Science students will be able to join a waitlist via SSOL.

-MA students may register for courses at TC, as long as they get permission from TC and their adviser.
+MA students may register for courses at Teachers College, as long as they get permission from TC and their adviser.